mimmi20/browscap-js/README.md

 # Examples

-There are test files which demonstrates how to use index.js and test several user agents.
+There are test files which demonstrates how to use browscap.ts and test several user agents.

 To run: